CryptedSnow/rest-api-practical-test/README.md

 ## Attention!

-Follow the steps to set the application in your local machine.
+Follow the steps to set the application on your local machine.

-Step N°1 - Run the following commands below to install the dependencies (Check the existence of `Composer`, `Node` and `NPM` in your machine).
+Step N°1 - Run the following commands below to install the dependencies (Check the existence of `Composer`, `Node` and `NPM` on your machine).

 ```
 composer install